 - Why does i2a focus on critical thinking?
 Aren't we already teaching that at UofL?

 - How is UofL defining critical thinking?

 - What type of "Culminating Undergraduate Experiences" are undergraduate students required to complete before they graduate?
-When will that requirement be in place?

 - How can I get more information or get involved with i2a?